jpotts/alfresco-developer-series/content/tutorial/tutorial.md

 Here is what I am using on my machine:

-* MacOS 10.15.4
+* MacOS 11.4
 * Java OpenJDK 11.0.2
-* Apache Maven 3.6.3
+* Apache Maven 3.8.1
-* Alfresco Maven SDK 4.1 (No download necessary)
+* Alfresco Maven SDK 4.2 (No download necessary)
-* Docker 19.03.8
+* Docker 20.10.6
-* Docker Compose 1.25.4
+* Docker Compose 1.29.1

 By default, when you create an Alfresco project using the Alfresco Maven SDK the project will be configured to depend on the latest stable Alfresco Community Edition build.

 Note that version 3.0.x of the Alfresco Maven SDK works with Alfresco 4.2.7 through and including Alfresco 5.2.x.
 Version 4.0 of the SDK works with Alfresco 6.0 and higher.
-This tutorial assumes you are using SDK 4.0.x.
+Version 4.2 of the SDK works with Alfresco 7.0.
+This tutorial assumes you are using SDK 4.2.0.

 Projects created using the Alfresco Maven SDK are runnable.
-Version 3.0.x of the SDK uses an embedded Tomcat server and an H2 in-memory database while version 4.0.x of the SDK uses Docker and Docker Compose.
+Version 3.0.x of the SDK uses an embedded Tomcat server and an H2 in-memory database while version 4.0.x of the SDK
+(and newer) uses Docker and Docker Compose.
 This makes [downloading](http://www.alfresco.com/products/community) and installing Alfresco optional.
 But if you want to run a full Alfresco server locally, you are welcome to do that.

 An IDE is also optional.
 Most people working with Alfresco use IntelliJ, Eclipse, or something similar.